-Participants may want to try hand painting, also known as making Charlie Chin Choppers.
+Participants may want to try hand painting.
 Instruct them to hold a thumb alongside their hand and draw lips where the thumb and forefinger meet.
 Add more facial features and then see if the hand face can manage a tongue twister or two.
 Try the classic "unique New York," or the absurd "girl gargoyle, guy gargoyle."

 For more information contact email@example.com.